zzeniale/GA-Capstone-Project-Traffic-Volume-Prediction/README.md

 Currently, commuters rely on a list of websites that display static images from the [same traffic cameras API](https://data.gov.sg/dataset/traffic-images) offered by LTA (e.g. [[1]](https://www.onemotoring.com.sg/content/onemotoring/home/driving/traffic_information/traffic-cameras/kje.html#trafficCameras), [[2]](http://www.jalanow.com/johor-singapore-live-traffic-cam.htm), [[3]](https://www.sgmytaxi.com/traffic-camera/), [[4]](http://www.checkpoint.sg/)), thus requiring them to guess how many cars were present before they visited the page and how long the current condition is expected to last.
 The smart phone app "Beat the Jam" went one step further and provides historic and predicted data on the time required to cross.
 However, as [they obtain this information from Google Maps](https://causewayjam.wordpress.com/2016/03/02/beat-the-jam-version-2-0-is-live/), it depends on crowd-sourced data and won't be as accurate as car counts obtained from real-time images.

-The goal of this project is to use deep learning and image processing techniques to extract information on traffic volume from traffic camera images obtained from the traffic cameras API.
+The goal of this project is to use deep learning and image processing techniques to extract real-time traffic volume from traffic camera images.
+This has the potential to complement existing solutions on the market to allow better representations of traffic situations.
 Due to time limitations, the scope of this project is currently limited to daytime traffic at the Tuas Checkpoint.

 #### Folder Organisation:
 ---